 - Lost earning potential, if your injuries will prevent you from returning to work at the same pay as before.

 - Rehabilitative expenses, including physical therapy and emotional therapy.

 - Pain and suffering, for loss of enjoyment of life and mental anguish.

 Tragically, many distracted driving accidents result in death.
 If your loved one passed away as a result of a distracted driving accident, you may be able to recover compensation including medical expenses prior to their death, funeral expenses, lost financial support, lost emotional support, and more through a wrongful death claim.
 Only certain family members are eligible to file wrongful death claims, so contact a lawyer to learn whether this is an option for you.

 Contact Our Lexington Car Crash Lawyers Today

-If you are hurt after a distracted driving accident, don’t hesitate to call your Lexington distracted driving accident lawyers at Minner Vines Moncus Injury Lawyers for efficient and experienced help on your case.
+If you are hurt after a distracted driving accident, don’t hesitate to call your Lexington distracted driving accident lawyers at Minner Vines Injury Lawyers, PLLC for efficient and experienced help on your case.
 We’ll handle everything for you so you can concentrate on recovering from your accident while still getting the fair compensation you deserve.
 It’s important to remember that there are time limitations to filing a claim.
 Don’t lose out on collecting your fair share of compensation for your injuries by hesitating to call.
-Contact Minner Vines Moncus Injury Lawyers today at (859) 550-2900 or by sending us a message to speak with a member of our team and get started on your claim right away.
+Contact Minner Vines Injury Lawyers, PLLC today at (859) 550-2900 or by sending us a message to speak with a member of our team and get started on your claim right away.

 We can also help you fight for compensation if your accident involved any of the following types of car crashes: